Founder’s Story

 Janny has expanded her leadership skills with her passion for paying it forward.
 She has served in various leadership roles for the Vietnamese communities across the U.S. over the past 20 years – in Buffalo, NY; Rochester, NY; Virginia Beach, VA; Dallas, TX; and Austin, TX.
 She also has served in nonprofit leadership roles: Vice-President, Vietnamese Professional Society Dallas Chapter 2004-2006; Organizer, DFW Vietnamese-American Academic scholarship program 2005-2010; Vice-President, Vietnamese American of Austin, Texas 2008-2011; and most recently, co-founder of Open Eyes Beyond Border in 2018, their mission continues under new leadership.

 Janny is married to Dung Duong, an accomplished entrepreneur and innovator in the Lighting-emitting diode industry (LED).
 Recently Dung authored a memoir, “Shifting Optics: A life in Perspective.”
-Together, they are raising three children.
+Together, they are raising three children (Anastasia, Athena, & Radiant).
 Their children’s lives will be much different from, and much better than, their own – more opportunities, a broader array of resources, and a more diverse environment.

 Janny & Dung’s worry has shifted from concerns of their own lives to concerns for whether this new world will be conducive to giving children the drive, intrinsic motivation, proper perspective to persevere through dark times, and will it serve to make their children impactful members of society.
 From this worry came Janny’s idea and motivation for Perspective Charity, a vehicle for children in more affluent situations to connect with children in less fortunate areas of the world, empowering both to gain a kind of perspective that leads to being productive/successful/contributing members of society.